-We are a global blockchain technology company with strong application-specific integrated circuit (ASIC) chip design capability.
-With years of industry experience and expertise in ASIC chip design, we have become a global Bitcoin mining machine producer with steady access to wafer foundry capacity.
-With our licensed and registered entities in various jurisdictions, we intend to launch a professional, convenient and innovative digital asset financial service platform to expand into the upstream and the downstream of blockchain and cryptocurrency industry value chain.
+As a global blockchain technology and Fintech company, we have strong application-specific integrated circuit (ASIC) chip design capability.
+With years of industry experience and expertise, we have become a global Bitcoin mining machine producer.
+Based on our deep understanding of the Fintech industry and compliance with laws and regulations in various jurisdictions, we have launched professional, convenient and innovative Fintech service platforms.